No items found.

 • Transformation

-Ask yourself which of these is the driver behind your motivation behind an acquisition.
-It could be a few of the reasons, but the likelihood is that if there are too many on the list, your thinking for the acquisition has become muddled.
+Ask yourself which of these is the driver behind your motivation.
+Your answer might include a few of the above reasons; however, if there are too many on the list, your thinking around the acquisition has likely become muddled.
+This will only create problems down the line and potentially lead you to acquire the wrong business.
+Be honest about what you want and stick with it.

 For a pinch of inspiration, see 11 powerful acquisition examples and what we learned from them.

-2. Create search criteria
+2. Determine search criteria

 • What kind of synergies are you looking for, if any?

 The more questions you ask about the company before you begin searching, the more efficient the search will be.
+The more specific you can be, the better.

 If you opt to contact a business you’ve found through an M&A database, you’ll generally speak with their banker first.
-This individual will act like a gatekeeper to the business, establishing your interest in the company before providing you with the company’s confidential details.
+This individual acts as a gatekeeper and will assess your genuine interest in the company before sharing any confidential details.
+Standard procedure is to ask you to sign an NDA before providing you with a detailed memorandum of the business and its past financial performance.

-You can ask your lawyer to check their willingness to discuss a potential takeover, or you can approach the owner of the business yourself, being as transparent about your motives as possible without compromising details of your company’s strategy.
+Local small businesses, however, are unlikely to be for sale online.
+If you’re interested in discussing an offer with such a firm, there is no right or wrong strategy.
+You can ask your lawyer to check their willingness to consider a potential takeover, or you can approach the owner of the business yourself, being as transparent about your motives as possible without compromising the details of your acquisition strategy.

-5. Intro meetings
+5. Schedule intro meetings

-6. Making an Offer
+6. Make an offer

 If, having become well acquainted with the company, you still like what you see, it’s time to make an offer.

 This last aspect is important.
-Nobody likes being ‘low balled.’
-In the worst cases, it can be taken as an insult if your valuation is way off that of the owner’s, and you risk alienating them for future deals.
+Nobody likes being “low balled.”
+It can be taken as an insult if your business valuation is way off that of the owner’s, and you could even risk alienating them from future deals.
+If you sense that you’re both too distant in valuation expectations, be honest about it at the outset to avoid wasting everyone’s time.

 master due diligence playbook

-• legal opinions
+• Legal opinions

-• regulatory approvals
+• Regulatory approvals

-• evidence of third-party consents
+• Evidence of third-party consents

-• consideration such as stock or cash
+• Considerations such as stock or cash

-• ancillary agreements
+• Ancillary agreements

-• binding offer
+• Binding offer

-• terms of funds transfer
+• Terms of funds transfer

 How long it takes to acquire a company can also be dependent upon the following: